-“As an international intergovernmental organisation, GEO focuses on increasing cooperation and coordination between its 108 Member governments and Participating Organisations,” said Australia’s Group on Earth Observations (GEO) Principal Stuart Minchin from Geoscience Australia.
+“As an international intergovernmental organization, GEO focuses on increasing cooperation and coordination between its 108 Member governments and Participating Organizations,” said Australia’s Group on Earth Observations (GEO) Principal Stuart Minchin from Geoscience Australia.

 “Rapid developments in technology have given us more Earth observation data and information than ever before and we know that we have only just started to unlock what is possible.
 The commercial sector has an important role to play in harnessing the full potential of Earth observations, including driving sustainable economic growth.
 As the hosts of GEO Week 2019, we have designed the Industry Track to break down the barriers between the public and commercial sectors to benefit Earth observation users,” Stuart Minchin explained.

 The development of the Industry Track has been led by the Australian Space Agency and supported by Australia’s national science agency – CSIRO, which will host an Earth Observation 2.0 workshop for startups and the small to medium and micro-sized enterprise (SMME) community.

 “Earth observation from space has an untapped potential to grow Australia’s economy through applications such as improved infrastructure and agriculture monitoring, water management, rapid natural disaster identification, monitoring shipping routes and minerals detection.
 Earth observations is a National Civil Space Priority Area in the Australian Civil Space Strategy and the Australian Space Agency will work closely with the local space industry and international partners to support the growth and transformation of the national space economy,” said the Australian Space Agency’s Deputy Head, Anthony Murfett.